Interstitial Lung Disease

 Interstitial lung diseases are a group of inflammatory and scarring processes that affect the gas exchanging area of the lungs.
 Sometimes a causative factor is identified, such as disease induced by certain medications or asbestos, but other times no causative agent is identified.
 Our mission is to improve the lives of patients with interstitial lung disease, using the best available therapies, and to provide patients the opportunity to participate in clinical trials of novel therapies to improve care for the future.

 The Boston University Pulmonary Section has a long history of clinical research in pulmonary fibrosis dating back to the description of UIP (usual interstitial pneumonia) and DIP (desquamative interstitial pneumonia) by Dr. Gaensler and colleagues in 1975 (Carrington CB, Gaensler EA, Coutu RE, et al. N Engl J Med 1978; 298:801).
 Subsequent work has included the description of bronchiolitis obliterans and organizing pneumonia (BOOP) (Epler GR, Colby TV, McLoud TC, Carrington CB, Gaensler EA.
 N Engl J. Med 1985;312:152–8) and a review of Dr. Gaensler’s experience with chronic eosinophilic pneumonia (Jederlinic PJ, Sicilian L, Gaensler EA.
 Chest 1985;68:665-71).
 The Pulmonary Center also developed an animal model of human pulmonary fibrosis that is used worldwide to test the efficacy of potential treatments and develop insights into the pathogenesis of this disorder (bleomycin induced fibrosis in rodents).
-In the two decades since the landmark description of UIP and DIP, interstitial lung diseases have been further sub classified: UIP, NSIP (nonspecific interstitial pneumonitis), DIP, LIP (lymphocytic interstitial pneumonitis), respiratory bronchiolitis interstitial lung disease and BOOP.
+In the two decades since the landmark description of UIP and DIP, interstitial lung diseases have been further sub classified: UIP, NSIP (nonspecific interstitial pneumonitis), DIP, LIP (lymphocytic interstitial pneumonitis), respiratory bronchiolitis interstitial lung disease, and BOOP.

-Several of the Pulmonary Center physicians have long term interest and expertise in the diagnosis and treatment of patients with interstitial lung disease, including:
+Pulmonary Center physicians have long term interest and expertise in the diagnosis and treatment of patients with interstitial lung disease, including:

 - Evaluation of potential inciting factors, such as medications, collagen vascular disease, occupational or other inhalational exposures